Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Introduction

 \subsection{Aim and scope}

 In this article, we work over an algebraically closed field $\k$ of characteristic zero (even if most of the partial results we obtain along the way are valid over any algebraically closed field $\k$, as we explain at the beginning of each section).
-We study $\p^1$-bundles $X\to S$ (always assumed to be locally trivial for the Zariski topology), where $S$ is a smooth projective rational surface (the smoothness condition is actually not a strong restriction; see \S~\ref{section:resolution}), and study the group scheme $\Aut(X)$ of automorphisms of $X$.
-This group scheme can have infinitely many components, but the connected component of the identity $\Autz(X)$ is a connected algebraic group \cite{MO67}.
+We study $\p^1\!$-bundles $X\to S$ (always assumed to be locally trivial for the Zariski topology), where $S$ is a smooth projective rational surface (the smoothness condition is actually not a strong restriction; see \S~\ref{section:resolution}), and study the group scheme $\Aut(X)$ of automorphisms of $X$.
+This group scheme can have infinitely many components, but the connected component of the identity $\Autz(X)$ is a connected algebraic group; see~\cite{MO67}.
 The aim of this article is to study the pairs $(X,\Autz(X))$ and to classify these, up to birational conjugation.
-In particular we describe the geometry of the pairs arising and the restriction of $X \to S$ to natural curves of $S$.
+In particular, we describe the geometry of the pairs arising and the restriction of $X \to S$ to natural curves of $S$.

-Our motivation for this study comes from the classification of connected algebraic subgroups of the Cremona group $\Bir(\p^3)$, stated by Enriques and Fano in \cite{EF1898} and achieved by Umemura in a series of four papers \cite{Ume80,Ume82a,Ume82b,Ume85} over the field $\k=\C$, using analytic methods.
-As explained in \cite{MU83,Ume88}, these groups act on some minimal rational threefolds, and it turns out that most of the threefolds obtained are $\p^1$-bundles over rational surfaces.
-Our plan is to give a shorter geometric proof of the classification of Umemura, and this article is the first step towards this direction (the second one will be in \cite{second_paper}).
+Our motivation for this study comes from the classification of connected algebraic subgroups of the Cremona group $\Bir(\p^3)$, stated by Enriques and Fano in~\cite{EF1898} and achieved by Umemura over the field $\k=\C$ in a series of four papers \cite{Ume80,Ume82a,Ume82b,Ume85} , using analytic methods.
+As explained in~\cite{MU83,Ume88}, these groups act on some minimal rational threefolds, and it turns out that most of the threefolds obtained are $\p^1\!$-bundles over rational surfaces.
+Our plan is to give a shorter geometric proof of the classification of Umemura, and this article is the first step in this direction (the second step is in~\cite{second_paper}).
 Instead of starting with the group action and trying to find threefolds where the group acts, we will directly study the possible varieties and their symmetries, then reduce to some simple varieties, and in the end compute the neutral component of their automorphism groups.